F1 in the slow lane after Las Vegas crisis communications disaster

 When F1 eventually issued a statement, not one word of it was “sorry”.
 Not one ounce of contrition was shown to the fans, who in many cases will have spent thousands of dollars to be there.
 The offer of a voucher to spend in F1’s shop was dismissed as derisory, with any suggestion of compensation quickly discounted.

-It’s been pointed out by many commentators that F1 can’t be seen to admit fault in a country such as the United States, where lawsuits are ten a penny.
+It was pointed out by many commentators that F1 can’t be seen to admit fault in a country such as the United States, where lawsuits are ten a penny.
 But what the sport can do is treat its paying customers with much more respect than it has.

 Bluntly, neither option is really acceptable.
 Any statement in this situation should really see the organisation fall on its sword, but it doesn’t even come close.